9elt/Reko/README.md

 ***`0`** 12 Episodes series, **`1`** Action genre, **`2`** Fantasy genre,  **. . .** **`6`** Aired in the 20s, **. . .** **`59`** PG rating **. . .***
 </blockquote>

-A user hash is generated from his list, using the statistics of the last 256 anime he's watched.
+The hash is generated from a user list, using the statistics of the last 256 anime he's watched.
 Each bit is assigned `1` when the corresponding stat has `times watched * scores` greater than the next one.

-In few words, the hash contains information on what the user **watches and scores more** than average.
+In few words, the hash roughly stores information on what the user **watches and scores** more than average.
 Similar users generate similar hashes and vice versa.

 ### user comparison